microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 These files are collected if you selected [Protection templates](#protection-templates) from the collect menu.<br>

 The "ProtectionTemplates.xml" file contains the Purview Information Protection templates and the "ProtectionTemplateDetails.xml" file contains the template details.
-Additionally, an export of each protection template is saved in the "ProtectionTemplates" subfolder with the protection template ID as the file name and the .xml file extension.<br>
+Additionally, an export of each protection template is saved in the "ProtectionTemplatesBackup" subfolder with the protection template ID as the file name and the .xml file extension.<br>

 For more information, please see the following documentation: [Get-ServiceTemplate](https://docs.microsoft.com/en-us/powershell/module/aipservice/get-aipservicetemplate), and [Export-ServiceTemplate](https://docs.microsoft.com/en-us/powershell/module/aipservice/export-aipservicetemplate?view=azureipps).